flectra-hq/flectra/doc/reference/cmdline.rst

 .. option:: --smtp-ssl

-    If set, odoo should use SSL/STARTSSL SMTP connections
+    If set, flectra should use SSL/STARTSSL SMTP connections

 .. option:: --smtp-user <name>